apparena/docs/docs/api/080-projects.rst

     **Required data**

     name
-        (string) Name of the template
+        (string) The name of the version
     lang
-        (string) The default language of the template, if left out, the default language of the project is used instead.
+        (string) The default language of the version, if left blank, the default language of the project is used instead
         Syntax: de_DE for Germany, de_AT for Austrian german, en_US for american english ...

     **Optional data**

     variant
         (float) The desired version number.
-If left blank, the version number gets auto incremented. public
+If left blank, the version number gets auto incremented public
         (bool) Sets the public status of the version